 Report from the US National Academy of Sciences published 2015

 Your comments on the news entries are very welcome.
-To be able to comment »you need to register«.
+To be able to comment please use the contact form to get an account.
+The implementation can take a few days.
 We have restricted this option to scientists at the moment.
 Scientists are invited to send us news on projects, events and publications related to CE to get them published on the CE-Newsportal.

 www.climate-engineering.eu gives you news to climate engineering on a daily basis.
 Our newsletter is published periodically every week with the aim of highlighting the most important news about climate engineering.
 The newsletter summarizes upcoming events, new projects, political papers, selected media responses and new publications.